YingruWuGit/HiCKey/README.md

 # R package

 In another repository "HiCKeyR" (https://github.com/YingruWuGit/HiCKeyR) we have the R package of HiCKey.
 The R package was constructed by Rcpp with the same C++ code here.
 There is a new function in the R package that returns a submatrix of the HiC matrix, so user can draw a heatmap to show the segmentation result.
+The R package works in Windows and MacOS.

 # Examples